sachinym/Github-Advanced-Security/Module4-CodeScanning.md

  In this lab, we'll cover a series of tasks designed to provide a comprehensive understanding of code scanning in GitHub.

 ## Lab Objectives
-In this lab, you will perform:
+In this lab, you will learn and perform:
-- Task 1: Introduction to Code Scanning
+- Introduction to Code Scanning
-- Task 2: What is CodeQL and how is it different from other static analysis tools?
+- What is CodeQL and how is it different from other static analysis tools?
-- Task 3: Turn on the default setup on a Python repository.
+- Task 1: Turn on the default setup on a Python repository.
 View results.
-- Task 4: Turn on advanced setup on a Java repository.
+- Task 2: Turn on advanced setup on a Java repository.
 Customize the scan.
 View results.
-- Task 5: Add some vulnerable code via a pull request and view the scan results in the PR.
+- Task 3: Add some vulnerable code via a pull request and view the scan results in the PR.

 ## Estimated timing: 40 minutes